-This resource consists of an interactive table with a comprehensive list of 29 Greenhouse Gases, their molecular structures, a chart showing a time series of their atmospheric concentrations (at several sampling sites), their global warming potential (GWP) and their atmospheric lifetimes.
+This is an interactive table with a comprehensive list of 29 greenhouse gases, their molecular structures, a chart showing a time series of their atmospheric concentrations (at several sampling sites), their global warming potential (GWP) and their atmospheric lifetimes.
 References are given to the data sets that range from the mid-1990s to 2008.

-This activity from NOAA Earth System Research Laboratory introduces students to the current scientific understanding of the greenhouse effect and the carbon cycle.
-The activity leads them through several interactive tasks investigating recent trends in atmospheric carbon dioxide.
+This activity from NOAA Earth System Research Laboratory introduces students to the scientific understanding of the greenhouse effect and the carbon cycle.
+The activity leads them through several interactive tasks to investigate recent trends in atmospheric carbon dioxide.
 Students analyze scientific data and use scientific reasoning to determine the causes responsible for these recent trends.
-By studying carbon cycle science in a visual and interactive manner, the activity provides students with a conceptual framework with which to address the challenges of a changing climate.
+By studying carbon cycle science in a visual and interactive manner, students can learn firsthand about the reasons behind our changing climate.

 This lesson explores the chemistry of some of the gases that affect Earth's climate.
 It is the 3rd in a series of 9 lessons from an online module entitled 'Visualizing and Understanding the Science of Climate Change'.

 This activity involves plotting and comparing monthly data on atmospheric C02 concentrations over two years, as recorded in Mauna Loa and the South Pole, and postulating reasons for differences in their seasonal patterns.
 Longer-term data is then examined for both sites to see if seasonal variations from one site to the other carry over into longer term trends.

 In this short, hands-on activity, students build simple molecular models of 4 atmospheric gases (O2, N2, C02, and methane), compare their resonant frequencies, and make the connection between resonant frequency and the gas's ability to absorb infrared radiation.